Posted March 22nd, 2019 at 10:40 am by Dan Musick

 - If barrel rings are in the box, install them at this time.
 Some barrels do not have rings, and some barrels come with the rings already installed.

 - Install both endplates.
-Furthermore, the plate with the bearing goes on the drive end, and the plate without the bearing goes on the winding end.
+The plate with the bearing goes on the drive end, and the plate without the bearing goes on the winding end.
+This is the opposite of the barrel, where the bearing goes on the winding end.

 - If the steel rolling door comes with a hand chain drive, install it at this time.